Spectra Vs Medela - Which Breast Pump Is Better?

 - Moms say the pump is easy to set up and use.
 They love how simple clean-up is.

 How the Medela Pump in Style with MaxFlow compares to the Spectra S2

 The Medela breast pump comes with a battery adapter for easy pumping anywhere, and the compact profile and optional tote bag make it easy to take with you.
 One-touch let-down and preprogrammed settings makes it simple to set up and pump.
 Pump accessories are available at many retail stores in addition to online.

-Which pump to use comes down to your preference.
+In the end, it's all about what's right for YOU and which pump most closely addresses your needs.
 The Medela Pump in Style with MaxFlow technology and Spectra S2 are both quality pumps that have helped feed hundreds of thousands of babies.
 There is no wrong answer - choose the pump that feels right for you.
 If you have questions, call us at 888-977-2229 or text us at 419-740-4306.
 Our customer service team is always happy to help.